kishore5464/Java8_Exercise/README.md

 String:
 -------
-1. One Occurrence Characters
+1. One Occurrence Characters (Printing Duplicate as well as Non-Duplicate Characters)
-2. Need to print only duplicate once
+2. Print only duplicate Character only once
-3. Sort Characters in Asc and Des Orders
+3. Sorting Characters in Ascending and Descending Orders
-4. Convert all Characters to UPPERCASE and lowercase
+4. Converting Characters to UPPERCASE and lowercase
-5. Increment and Decrement each Character to its Next Character (e.g. If we have 'A' need to increment to 'B')
+5. Increment and Decrement each Character to its Next & Previous Character (e.g. If we have 'A' need to increment to 'B')